 Piglets in a meadow

 A higher price for feed can be more economical.
-Results from a new research project show that anhydrous magnesium sulfate, as an alternative to magnesium oxide, proves to be extremely efficient in piglet rearing.
-Improved feed efficiency and reduced stress lead to a higher Income Over Feed Cost (IOCF).
+Results from a new research project show that using anhydrous magnesium sulfate instead of magnesium oxide proves to be extremely efficient in piglet rearing.
+Better feed efficiency and reduced stress lead to a higher income over feed cost (IOFC).

 Research Project

-In collaboration with the Faculty of Agricultural Sciences at Osnabrück University of Applied Sciences, the impact of magnesium sulphate instead of magnesium oxide on piglet health and growth was investigated.
+In collaboration with the Faculty of Agricultural Sciences at Osnabrück University of Applied Sciences, we examined the influence of using magnesium sulfate instead of magnesium oxide on the health and growth of piglets.

-The feeding trials were conducted in a piglet rearing barn (8,000 piglet rearing places) in Rheine at the river Ems.
-The family-run farm has been involved in animal husbandry for five generations and regularly conducts practical trials with the university to optimise pig farming.
-Several feeding trials with anhydrous magnesium sulphate (KaSa Mag98) have already been carried out here.
+Feeding trials were conducted in a 8,000-piglet rearing barn in Rheine an der Ems.
+This family-owned business has been involved in animal husbandry for five generations and regularly conducts practical trials with the university to optimize pig farming.
+Several feeding trials with anhydrous magnesium sulfate (KaSa Mag98) have already been conducted there.

 Magnesium in Piglet Rearing

-Magnesium oxide (MgO) is commonly used in piglet rearing due to its availability on the market, low cost, and apparently high magnesium content.
-The higher price of alternative magnesium sources deters many livestock farmers, although these may offer better bioavailability.
+Magnesium oxide (MgO) is commonly used in piglet rearing due to its market availability, affordability, and apparent magnesium content.
+Many livestock farmers are deterred by the higher price of alternative magnesium sources, even though they may have better bioavailability.

-Piglets were divided into groups for the trials.
-One group received the usual piglet feed with magnesium oxide, while the other received the same amount of anhydrous magnesium sulphate.
+The piglets were divided into groups for the trials.
+One group received the standard piglet feed containing magnesium oxide, while the other group received the same amount of anhydrous magnesium sulfate.
 The dosage was 0.75 kg/t in the first trial and 0.5 kg/t in the second.
-A control group without magnesium supplementation was also included in the second trial.
-Feed intake, body weight, medication use, injuries, and faecal consistency were documented throughout the trial.
-Stress levels in the animals were measured via cortisol concentration in saliva.
-Cortisol is a steroid hormone and a key messenger in stress responses.
-In threatening situations, cortisol helps mobilise energy and supports the fight-or-flight response.
-For stress-free sampling, a cotton rope was hung in each pen for 30 minutes.
-The piglets chewed on the rope, leaving saliva samples.
+A zero variant without magnesium supplementation was also included in the second trial run.
+Throughout the trials, we documented feed intake, body weight, medication administration, injuries, and stool consistency.
+Stress levels were measured based on cortisol concentration in the animals' saliva.
+Cortisol, a steroid hormone, is an important messenger substance for stress reactions in the body.
+In dangerous situations, cortisol provides energy and supports the fight-or-flight response.
+To ensure stress-free sampling, a cotton rope was hung in each pen for 30 minutes.
+The piglets chewed on the rope and left saliva samples.

 Trial Results

-Adding magnesium sulphate instead of magnesium oxide at the start of piglet rearing reduces stress and leads to higher body weight.
-Despite the higher product price, improved feed efficiency results in a higher IOFC.
+Adding magnesium sulfate instead of magnesium oxide at the beginning of piglet rearing reduces stress and ensures a higher body weight.
+Despite the higher product price, the improved feed efficiency results in a higher income over feed cost (IOFC).

-Compared to magnesium oxide, magnesium sulphate supplementation led to:
+Compared to magnesium oxide, the addition of magnesium sulfate resulted in:

 • Generally lower cortisol levels